 When you deal with hair loss, as a man or woman, it can be frustrating.
 People experience hair loss for many different reasons.
 Some of the common reasons are genetics, stress, hormones, scalp conditions, and other medical conditions.
 And there are many ways to treat hair loss, depending on the cause.
-At Hair Professionals, we give each of our clients a free consultation and scalp analysis to help determine the cause of each person's hair loss and identify some potential solutions.
+At Hair Professionals, we give each of our clients a consultation and free scalp analysis to help determine the cause of each person's hair loss and identify some potential solutions.

 However, if you have noticed hair loss and have a poor diet, one thing you can begin doing on your own is changing your nutrition.